the-great-abby/ai-ide-api/docs/user_stories/update_models_generate_migrations_apply_reset_db.md

 ### 5. **Set Up Database, Onboard Admin, and Run Tests (Preferred)**
 - Use the `ai-test-with-setup` target to:
-  - Start required services (db-test, api)
+  - Start required services (test-db, api)
   - Wait for the database to be ready
   - Create the `rulesdb` database if missing
   - Run all migrations (main and memorydb)